 EbNo property of the AWGN

 channel object to the computed coded Eb/N0 value.

 EbNoCoded = EbNoUncoded + 10*log10(K/(N - numPuncs)); channel.EbNo = EbNoCoded;

 Loop until the simulation reaches the target number of errors or the maximum number of transmissions.

-outputs a 3-by-1 vector containing updates of the measured BER value,
+output 3-by-1 vectors containing updates of the measured BER value,

 the number of errors, and the total number of bit transmissions.
 Display